Alzymologist/Kampela/docs/development/UX/strategy.md

 ## Utilize first use moment

-The user would be really vigilant only once - on first use.
-Thus we should utilize this unique moment, minimize amount of annoying attentios-diluting things and maximize educational impact.
+The user will be really vigilant only once - on first use.
+Thus we should utilize this unique moment, minimize amount of annoying attention diluting things and maximize educational impact.
+## Manuals

+Kampela must be accompanied with sufficient instructions and manuals, possibly even in printed form.